csinva/csinva.github.io/_notes/ai/ai_futures.md

   - something about relationship...
 - correlations, causes, explanations (moral/rational) - biologically biased towards this?
   - beliefs + desires cause actions
-- randomly picking grants above some cutoff...
-- pretty cool that different people do things because of norms (e.g. come to class at 4pm)
+- pretty cool that different people follow  norms (e.g. come to class at 4pm)
   - could you do this with ai?
 - facebook chatbot ex.
 - paperclip machine, ads on social media